 How long do we keep your personal information

 We only retain your information for as long as is necessary for the purpose for which it was obtained.
-This could include compliance with legal obligations (by way of example, in relation to anti money laundering regulations where we are required to keep information for minimum periods).
+This could include compliance with legal obligations (by way of example, in relation to anti money laundering regulations and counter terrorist financing where we are required to keep information for minimum periods).
 It could also include conducting legal work as instructed, or establishing or defending claims which could be made against us, for example for negligence in the performance of our obligations.

 Information collected from you concerning other people